mouheb1/aws-developer-associat-exam/README.md

 - **GetSessionToken**: Retains existing permissions; often used with MFA for enhanced security.

 ### API Gateway

 - **API Keys**: Identify trusted calling parties.
 - **AWS_IAM**: Grant permission to the specified IAM role to invoke the `execute-api:Invoke` action.
+- **Lambda Authorizers**:
+  - **Token-Based Lambda Authorizer (TOKEN)**: Receives the caller’s identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token.
+  - **Request Parameter-Based Lambda Authorizer (REQUEST)**: Receives the caller’s identity in a combination of headers, query string parameters, stage variables, and `$context` variables.

 ## Containers and Orchestration